 Steak in the Instant Pot is great with potatoes cooked all at the same time!
 Tender sirloin and vegetables for dinner have never been easier to make.

 Steak in the Instant Pot works great!
 Throw in some potatoes with a thick onion gravy and dinner is ready.
-If you love cooking beef but need it ready lickety split without a grill in the house this is a great idea.
 Listed as one of the 101+ Instant Pot recipes I’m sure you’ll love it too. (originally published 10/19, affiliate links present)

 - Instant Pot beef recipes are great when you’re in a rush.
 Ok they’re excellent when you need a few ideas for your weekly meal rotation too!
 I’m all about new pressure cooker recipes.